alliander-opensource/decentralized-auth/my-home/backend/README.md

 ## Tests

-Run IOTA integration tests with `npm run iota-test`.
+Run IOTA integration tests with `npm run test:iota`.
 It will start the `raspberry-pi-client` in the test.

 Run end-to-end tests with `npm run integration-test`.